dishaaggarwal26/Eco-friendly-products-find-website/README.md

 # Eco-friendly-products-find-websiter
-It is the team project from IBM , made using front-end technology  #IBM-INTERNSHIP-PROJECT
+It is the project from IBM , made using front-end technology  #IBM-INTERNSHIP-PROJECT